bio

 Originally from Minnesota, Tegan has made home at Nottingham Co-operative in Madison, Wisconsin, at the Lalo Loor Dry Forest Reserve along the Pacific coast of Ecuador, in the historic Orange Gentleman of Ames, Iowa, along the banks of the Rhône river in Lyon, France, and in a solar-powered hut on Namdrik Atoll of the Republic of the Marshall Islands.

-She loves: Lake Superior and the North Coast; volunteer dill and flowering perennials; fresh fish and wild blueberries; hiking near & snorkeling in large bodies of salt water; horse therapy; collecting artifacts for her ever-expanding wunderkammer; cooking for loved ones; paradigms, tangents, and queer, healing-centered emergent strategy.
+They love: Lake Superior and the North Coast; volunteer dill and flowering perennials; fresh fish and wild blueberries; hiking near & snorkeling in large bodies of salt water; horse therapy; collecting artifacts for their ever-expanding wunderkammer; cooking for loved ones; paradigms, tangents, and queer, healing-centered emergent strategy.

 Things We Found When the Water Went Down, her debut novel, is available from Catapult Co.
 She is a graduate of the MFA Program in Creative Writing & Environment at Iowa State University.
 Contact her at tegannia [at] gmail [dot] com.